CorrelAid/DataToMetabase/README.md

 > TODO

-$$the following can also be moved to the wiki if you decide to have one$$
+> ‼️ the following can also be moved to the wiki if you decide to have one

 explain how the output(s) of this project can be handled/operated, for example: